davidmolina/davidmolina.github.io/resume.md

 During my short tenure, I coordinated the three (3) day Salud Familiar Latina/o Family Health Fair & Conference at the University of Portland, the one (1) day Latinos & Diabetes Seminar for Primary Care Providers at the World Forestry Center, and won a $10K grant from the Lowe's Charitable & Educational Foundation for organizational facility improvements.
 I was also a member of the Willamette Valley Development Officers, a nonprofit dedicated to training area development officers.
 I worked under the guidance and mentorship of Executive Director, Marie Dahlstrom, and founder/board chair, Clara Padilla-Andrews, a former New Mexico Secretary of State.

-Departed to help run RED Consulting Group.
+Left position to become co-founder at RED Consulting Group and lead bilingual executive searches.

 # Guest Writer
 *[El Hispanic News y Más](http://www.elhispanicnews.com/) - Portland, Oregon, Oct 2003 to Mar 2004*

-After a 6-month international internship in Costa Rica I returned to the states determined to write and own a media company.
+After a 6-month international internship in Costa Rica I returned to the states determined to write and own a newspaper.
 I reached out to this historic Hispanic publication, and owner Clara Padilla-Andrews, and editor-in-chief, Julie Cortez gave me an opportunity to learn the trade.
 I wrote just a few articles in-between finishing up my B.A. in political science, including:

 - Los Angeles, California: Dec 17, 2003, *"Series of Spanish Rock Concerts Raises Scholarships for Hispanics."*